 Sunday Lake has a formal association for residents living on the southeast side of the lake called the Sunday Lake Community Club.
 The club is dedicated to developing community and protecting the lake and can be contacted by email.
 You can also connect with the larger lake community by searching for a Sunday Lake community group on NextDoor or Facebook.

 Connect with Your Lake Community

 Sunday Lake Algae Control Plan

-Snohomish County developed this plan in coordination with community members in response to ongoing concerns of lake health.
-The goal iis to provide the community with a road map to reduce phosphorus pollution, the underlying source of toxic algae blooms to the lake.
+Snohomish County developed this plan in 2019 incoordination with community members in response to ongoing concerns of lake health.
+The goal is to provide the community with a road map to reduce phosphorus pollution, the underlying source of toxic algae blooms to the lake.
 Included in the plan are:

 - Sunday Lake’s water quality history

 - Major sources of phosphorus to the lake

 - Options to reduce pollution and reduce toxic algae

 - Cost estimates and benefits of each option